coding-linguist/folkets-lexicon-dsl/README.md

 ### REQUIREMENTS

-You need to have already installed a dictionary application which is compatible with the DSL format, such as:
+You need to have already installed a dictionary application compatible with the DSL format, such as:
 * Goldendict for Windows, Mac, Linux or Android  (http://goldendict.org/)
 * Dictionary Universal for iOS (http://dictionary-universal.appspot.com/dictionary/en/)
 * Alpus (formerly Fora) for Windows, Mac, Linux, Android, iOS (http://ng-comp.com/alpus/index.html)